Cam (bootleg): Compared to other piracy methods

 The overall quality of cam bootlegs is highly dependent upon the choice of theater (and sometimes the individual screening), the quality of camera used, the skill of the operator in framing the screen and minimizing camera movement, and the method of encoding used before distribution.
-Cams are generally considered to be the lowest fidelity method for duplicating video and film content, somewhat behind Telesync and markedly worse than DVD rips or screeners.
+Cams are generally considered to be the lowest fidelity method for duplicating video and film content, somewhat behind telesync and markedly worse than DVD rips or screeners.
 For newly released films, however, cams are often the first bootleg copies available.
 In the developing world, cam DVDs are often available from street vendors for prices equivalent to US$1–2 (PPP); worldwide, they are swapped or sold on Internet pirate sites.

 Origin

 Around the start of the millennium, many first time camera recordings originated from Malaysia, recognizable by the burn-in Malay subtitles.
 VCDs often appeared 2 to 3 days before the theatrical release.
 In some cases, they were even available online 3 months before release.
 Robert Krulwich sees two possibilities as the main reason for such early availability of these illicit recordings.
-Someone in Hollywood shows movies a couple of days before they show them in America, or some people get prints sent to them from people in the Californian movie business.
+Some in Hollywood screen movies a couple of days before they are screened in the rest of the United States, or some people get prints sent to them from people in the Californian movie business.